 Again, your dog may lick his nose if there are some food leftovers or dirt on it to restore nasal equilibrium.

 Your dog will lick its nose if it has gum disease, tooth decay, or other oral problems.
 Your dog could also be having swelling tongue, mouth, or jaw because of built-up fluid.

 Ensure your dog’s mouth is clean by regularly brushing their teeth to prevent oral issues that can cause nose licking.

 Causes of dehydration in dogs include underlying medical issues such as kidney disease, excessive heat, drooling, high body temperature, loss in skin elasticity, and sticky gums.
 Your dog may lick its nose to cool down.

 You can carry out a skin test to see if your dog is dehydrated.
 All you need to do is to pinch the skin of the pup and lift it.
 Your dog is dehydrated if the skin collapses slowly or sags after releasing it.

-The nausea feeling can make your dog drool and lick his nose.
+The nausea feeling can make your dog drool and lick its nose.
 It may be a sign of stomach upset.
-If you suspect that your dog has eaten a toxin thing, visit or call the veterinarian.
+If you suspect that your dog has eaten a toxic thing, visit or call the veterinarian.

 10. Canine Seizures